 I asked him to spend an hour with me, where we would share our favorite techniques and tactics on behavioral change — on everything from money to exercising and flossing.

-We talked about favorite persuasion studies from the academic research — then spend time sharing some of the persuasion models we’ve developed ourselves.
+We talked about our favorite persuasion studies from academic research — then spent time sharing some of the persuasion models we’ve developed ourselves.
 And we recorded it.

 If you’re interested in how to change your own behavior, I strongly encourage you to listen to our conversation.

 You can’t get this kind of material anywhere else, and BJ is a tremendous expert with a lifetime of experience.

 But that interview is only one small part of my free e-book on creating great habits, breaking bad ones and performing to the peak of your ability.

 In this guide, here are a few nuggets that I share:

 - How systems beat motivation every time when trying to change your behavior and form lasting habits.

 - The Treadmill of Disappointment and 3 easy steps to achieving any goal you set.